 Heavyweights in the world of aviation

-Record holder for freight
+Record holder for cargo transportation

 The empty weight of the An-225 aircraft is 250 tons, and the take-off weight of the airliner reaches 640 tons.